Trump says 'too bad' after Cohen audio recording released

 Representatives for the White House did not immediately respond to a request seeking comment.

-(Additional reporting by Ginger Gibson, Susan Heavey and Jan Wolfe; Editing by Neil Fullick and Clive McKeef)
+(Additional reporting by Ginger Gibson, Susan Heavey and Jan Wolfe; Editing by Noeleen Walder and Clive McKeef)

 Reuters